top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/0_6_power_cable_prep.md

 # Preparing the power cable for `C0` {#power-cable-prep-c0}

-In configuration `C0` we will need a cable to power the DC motor hat from the battery.
-The keen observer might have noticed that such cable was not included in the [`C0` Duckiebot parts](#acquiring-parts-c0) chapter.
+In configuration `C0` we will need a cable to power the DC motor HAT from the battery.
+The keen observer might have noticed that such a cable was not included in the [`C0` Duckiebot parts](#acquiring-parts-c0) chapter.
 Here, we create this cable by splitting open any USB-A cable, identifying and stripping the power wires, and using them to power the DC motor HAT.
 If you are unsure about the definitions of the different Duckiebot configurations, read [](#duckiebot-configurations).

 It is important to note that these instructions are relevant only for assembling a `C0+wjd` configuration Duckiebot.
 If you intend to build a `C1` configuration Duckiebot, you can skip these instructions.